SamirTalwar/smoke/README.md

 A test case consists of *input* and *expected output*.
 It is constructed of a number of files with the same name and different extensions.

+First off, you need to specify the *command* itself.

+  * The command is specified in a file named `command`, with parameters each on a new line.
+It is executed from the current working directory.
+  * The command can be overriden for each individual test case by creating a file with the `.command` extension.

 Input can come in two forms: *standard input* and *command-line arguments*.

   * Standard input is specified by naming the file with the extension `.in`.